CodeYourFuture/syllabus/docs/git/branches/branches.md

 ## Feedback

 It's really helpful if you give us feedback for this lesson.
-This helps us improve it for future students!
+This helps us improve it for future trainees!

 <Feedback module="Git" week="Week 4" />